 A “likely letter” is a letter from the college admissions office stating that you are likely to be admitted as long as nothing changes before the official admissions deadline.
 They are not formal offers of admissions–just notices that students are very “likely” to be admitted.
 Students receive likely letters a month or two before the regular admissions decision deadline.

-However, it isn’t only athletes that receive likely letters.
 According to the Harvard Crimson, the admissions office sent out 300 likely letters in 2011 and 100 of them were addressed to non-athletes.
 Instead of offering these students early admissions, they receive likely letters.
-At Brown, approximately 1/5 of the class receives likely letter with about half sent to athletes.
+At Brown, approximately 1/5 of the class receives likely letters with about half sent to athletes.

 The letters are a way to let applicants know they have a place waiting for them before official acceptance letters are released.
 Likely letters can be an important way for these schools to keep the students from committing to other schools that send out acceptance letters, and generous financial aid awards, earlier.
 The Harvard Crimson quotes the College Dean of Admissions and Financial Aid William R. Fitzsimmons: